FransBouma/LinqToSQL2/README.md

 ## Linq to SQL and this project

 This project is an official fork from Linq to SQL from the [.NET reference sourcecode](https://github.com/Microsoft/referencesource).
-As the reference source for .NET doesn't come in compilable form, the generated resource files have been added from the official System.Data.Linq assembly.
-When Microsoft ports Linq to SQL to vNext these files will be replaced with the official resource files from that project.
+As the reference source for .NET doesn't come in compilable form, the resource files for the error strings have been reverse engineered from the official System.Data.Linq assembly.

-This project strives to stay 100% backwards compatible with Linq to SQL's query API, so your original Linq to SQL projects will just work with Linq to DB, unless stated otherwise.
+This project strives to stay 100% backwards compatible with Linq to SQL's query API, so your original Linq to SQL projects will just work with Linq to SQL 2, unless stated otherwise.

 ### License

 The original Linq to SQL code is (c) Microsoft Corporation (see License.txt).
-Additional code added is (c) of the contributors and is marked as such in the code files.
+Additional code added is (c) by the contributors and is marked as such in the code files.

 ### Designer support